Research Data and Records Management

 (1) Research data and records are defined as the recorded information (regardless of the form or the media in which they may exist) necessary to support or validate a research project’s observations, findings or outputs.

 (2) See for example the UK Research and Innovation (UKRI) principles at https://www.ukri.org/about-us/policies-standards-and-data/good-research-resource-hub/open-research/, National Institutes of Health (NIH) policies at https://sharing.nih.gov/data-management-and-sharing-policy, National Science Foundation (NSF) Data Management Plan at http://www.nsf.gov/bfa/dias/policy/dmp.jsp, and Wellcome Trust statement at https://wellcome.org/what-we-do/our-work/sharing-research-data-improve-public-health-full-joint-statement-funders-health, which has been endorsed by many organisations including the National Health and Medical Research Council (NHMRC) in Australia.
+Phase II of the Review of the Research Grants Council (RGC) recommends the requirement of Data Management Plan in the applications submitted to the RGC’s research funding schemes, which is an important step to promote responsible data management and sharing (https://www.ugc.edu.hk/doc/eng/ugc/publication/report/report20210106/report20210106.pdf).

-(3) Note that the University is a signatory to the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities, which recognizes that information (including research data) should be made widely and readily available to society and encourages and advocates open access publication.
+(3) Note that the University is a signatory to the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities, which recognises that information (including research data) should be made widely and readily available to society and encourages and advocates open access publication.